okio-ai/nendo/docs/platform/development.md

 This will run Nendo Platform in development mode with more verbose logging and hot-reloading of components upon code changes.

 !!! tip "Hot-reloading"
-    The hot-reloading only works with changes that are done to the application code, i.e. code that resides in the `nendo_server/` subdirectory of `nendo_server` and in the `src/` subdirectory of `nendo_web` accordingly.
+    The hot-reloading only works with changes that are done to the application code, i.e. code that resides in the `nendo_server/` subdirectory of `nendo-server` and in the `src/` subdirectory of `nendo-web` accordingly.
 All changes to files outside those directories require [rebuilding of the images, as explained below](#building).

-Now you can start developing your app by changing files in the `repo/nendo_server` and `repo/nendo_web` directories.
+Now you can start developing your app by changing files in the `repo/nendo-server` and `repo/nendo-web` directories.

 ## Building

-If you end up changing something about `nendo_server` or `nendo_web` that requires (re-)building of the images, you should use the respective `make` commands for that.
+If you end up changing something about `nendo-server` or `nendo_web` that requires (re-)building of the images, you should use the respective `make` commands for that.
 To build both images (server _and_ web):

 ```bash
 # build for production